Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 >In mathematics and computational geometry, a Delaunay triangulation (also known as a Delone triangulation) for a given set P of discrete points in a plane is a triangulation DT(P) such that no point in P is inside the circumcircle of any triangle in DT(P).

 Let's break this down.
 First, let's see what is the circumcircle of a triangle?
-The circumcircle of a triangle is basically a circle which can be drawn around the triangle in such a way that every vertex of the triangle touches the circle itself.
+The circumcircle of a triangle is basically a circle that can be drawn around the triangle in such a way that every vertex of the triangle touches the circle itself.

 Example:
 ![Alt Text](img-generate-low-poly-images/circumcirlce.png)